 Unrecognized tax benefits are estimated based on judgment, assessment of relevant risks, facts and circumstances.
 Actual results could differ materially from those estimates.
 The Company believes that the liability for unrecognized tax benefits is the best estimate in relation to the potential for additional assessments.
 Unexpected results from one or more such tax audits could significantly adversely affect the Company's income tax provision and results of operations.
-On February 1, 2021, the Company and the New York City tax authority reached a settlement agreement related to income tax audits of the 2010-2014 fiscal years.
-The Company reduced the related unrecognized tax benefit and accrued interest by \$1,394,000 and \$2,007,000, respectively.

-Details for the periods currently under examination and remaining subject to examination by jurisdiction as of December 31, 2022 follow:
+Details for the periods currently under examination and remaining subject to examination by jurisdiction as of December 31, 2023 follow:

 Tax Years

-Jurisdiction Under Examination Subject to Examination
+U.S. Federal - Internal Revenue Service Under Examination Subject to Examination

-U.S. Federal - Internal Revenue Service - 2019 - 2021
+- 2020 - 2022

-New York State - 2019 - 2021
+New York State - 2020 - 2022

-New York City 2015 - 2017 2019 - 2021
+New York City 2015 - 2017 2020 - 2022

-State of Florida 2018 - 2019 2020 - 2021
+State of Florida 2018 - 2019 2020 - 2022

-State of California 2017 - 2018 2019 - 2021
+State of California 2017 - 2018 2020 - 2022

-State of Michigan 2016 - 2019 -
+State of New Jersey 2019 - 2021 2022